 We are looking into various options on how to deal with overcommitted resources, such as job suspension and requeuing.
 For now: your long-running jobs may be killed to make room for new academic jobs.
-This would only happen if there aren’t enough resources to run the academic jobs if/when they are submitted.
+This will only happen if there aren’t enough resources to run the academic jobs when they are submitted.

 GPUs are exposed by SLURM as a General Resource.
 Example run (using 2 GPUs):